MAGIRT/webinars/README.md

 Start Time: 4pm EST
 End Time: 5pm EST

-Speaker Name: Zoe Borovsky, Alex Gil, and Andy Rutkowski Speaker Overview:
+Speakers: Zoe Borovsky, Alex Gil, and Andy Rutkowski
-Speaker Detailed Overview:

 Zoe Borovksy is UCLA’s Librarian for Digital Research and Scholarship, where she works within the Collections, Research, and Instructional Services department as a liaison to the Digital Humanities Program, and the Anthropology department.

 Alex Gil is Digital Scholarship Coordinator for the Humanities and History Division and Affiliate Faculty of the English and Comparative Literature Department at Columbia University.
 He serves as a consultant to faculty, students and the library on the impact of technology on humanities research, pedagogy and scholarly communications  .